 Improve your sleep patterns by creating a sound sleep environment with a cool, quiet, and dark sleeping room.

 Avoid caffeine in coffee, tea, and soft drinks.
 Get a comfortable semi-firm mattress and squishable pillow.
 Reduce stimulating activities before bed including computer work, video, TV drama, and exercising.
-Sleep on side or back with pillow to support head and between or under knees.
+Sleep on your side or back with a pillow to support your head and between or under your knees.

 Avoid sugar and simple carbohydrates that cause inflammation.
 Avoid caffeine that cause tense muscles, headaches, sleep disorders and may accentuate neck pain and TMJ pain.